edwmoral/ArtGenerator/readme.md

 ## CONFIGURATION

--Weights
-Weights for the different layers can be configured in the *config.js* file
+- Weights: Weights for the different layers can be configured in the *config.js* file

-- IPFS upload
-IPFS upload is enabled by setting  `uploadFile = true;` in *config.js*
+- IPFS upload: IPFS upload is enabled by setting  `uploadFile = true;` in *config.js*